 Hard Rock Mining Safety Solutions

 Hard rock emergency refuge chambers form an integral part of a project’s wider Emergency Response Plan (ERP).
-Fires, fall of ground, flooding, explosions and the release of smoke and other forms of toxic gas are the types of incidents that can occur all too frequently underground, despite the high levels of planning and safety precautions in place.
-In these types of emergencies, where personnel become trapped without adequate ventilation and evacuation is no longer safe or practical, emergency refuge chambers are designed to provide a secure ‘go-to’ area for personnel to gather and await extraction.
+In the case of an emergency, where personnel become trapped without adequate ventilation and evacuation is no longer safe or practical, emergency refuge chambers are designed to provide a secure ‘go-to’ area for personnel to gather and await extraction.

 MineARC offers a comprehensive range of MineSAFE refuge chamber solutions for the hard rock mining industry; from the industry-leading and technologically advanced MineSAFE Standard Design Refuge Chamber to the highly portable MineSAFE Compact Design.
 We also provide Permanent Refuge Shelter solutions for large capacity requirements.